Learn more about our intern projects: Bryan

-I work on a small team of two (shout out to Kim and Cliff!), which means I’m constantly involved in all aspects of the team’s work.
+I work on a small team, which means I’m constantly involved in all aspects of the team’s work.
 In the mornings, that might mean joining a call for a portfolio company, reviewing a term sheet for a company in our pipeline, or discussing promising companies internally or with co-investors.
 In screening potential investments, DRW looks for companies in which the firm can invest more than just capital—such as being a client, review of new products or adding other value—which has given me a unique perspective on investing.

 After I grab lunch from the DRW café, I may join a preliminary call with a company to learn if it could be a potential investment fit.
 In these meetings, we hear relevant business updates and have the opportunity to ask questions.
 I am also working on a deep dive into the real estate tech industry.
 As part of this project, I’ve been researching investible technology trends in multiple segments of the property lifecycle, from the construction of a new building to investing in properties.